Preparation

 We know that planning travel can be overwhelming, especially if you live far away from Rochester.
 We've put together a comprehensive list of transportation options and local accommodations, including many with University of Rochester discounts.

-Register for Fall Welcome Week
+Register for Welcome Week

 Purchase your parking permit

-Available to commuter students and upperclass transfer students only
+Commuter students and upperclass transfer students only

 First-year students living at home in the Rochester area are eligible to purchase a commuter student parking permit, while upperclass transfer students can purchase either a residential or commuter student parking permit (based on their housing situation).
 View instructions for purchasing both types of permits on the new student checklist.